AI and the hype cycle: oversold, overlooked, then... eventually indispensable?

 Hoping for a softer landing

 Where does this leave our large language models?
 Very much on the "peak of inflated expectation".
 Technology often thrives on the new, and an implementation of AI that appears to be accessible to allcomers is worth getting excited about.
 The wider economic environment also has an influence here.
-It's no surprise that an industry suffering from layoffs and consolidation is focusing on GPT as a much-needed source of good news.
+It's no surprise that an industry suffering from layoffs and consolidation is focusing on large language models as a much-needed source of good news.